RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Component Lifecycle
 -------------------

 Each component processes an input and/or creates an output.
-The output can be used by any component that comes after that component in the pipeline.
-There are components which only produce information that is used by other components in the pipeline, and there are other components that produce ``output`` attributes which will be returned after the processing has finished.
-For example, for the sentence ``"I am looking for Chinese food"`` the output is:
+The order of the components is determined by the order they are listed in the ``config.yml``; the output of a component can be used by any other component that comes after it in the pipeline.
+Some components only produce information used by other components in the pipeline.
+Other components that produce ``output`` attributes that are returned after the processing has finished.

+For example, for the sentence ``"I am looking for Chinese food"``, the output is:

 .. code-block:: json